-- 2.1 Each Service Director must ensure:- - (1) That Supplies of a similar type are procured together where it is sensible to do so.
-A Procurement must not be subdivided with the effect of preventing it from falling within the scope of these CPR or the EU Procurement Rules, unless justified by objective reasons. - (2) Each Procurement complies with the following: - a. it is justified by a business case (that includes a risk assessment) approved personally by a Senior Manager with relevant authority to purchase; and - b. a Whole Life Costing Approach underpins the specification of the Supply and - c. it aligns with the Procurement Strategy; and - d. it complies with any requirements or agreements regarding the use of in-house Service suppliers (see CPR 6.12), consortia and other suppliers (Service Directors should, for example, consult the Head of Procurement about decisions that have been made under CPRs 6.10 & 6.11 and contracted suppliers). - (3) The Supply is likely to be within budgetary provision (see CPR 10.1). - (4) An estimate of the full cost of the Supply contract or Framework Agreement which is as accurate as possible is made.
-Valuations must: - a. be estimated by reference to the gross value of the Supply contract (including installation, supplier maintenance, options, and any income gained by all Suppliers involved in the agreement); - b. assess the gross value of a Framework Agreement to be the reasonably estimated value of all Supply contracts which might be made through it; - c. where the Supply contract includes a fixed duration, cover the entire possible duration of the contract (i.e. including any options, such as for extension or renewal); - d. where a maximum contract duration is not certain, treat the contract as if it lasts for 4 years; - e. include any Grant funding; - f. exclude VAT. - (5) Where the cost of the Supply is less than the EU Threshold and an approved Framework Agreement or Dynamic Purchasing System is not being used, there must be consultation with the Head of Procurement to see whether the value of the Supply needs to be aggregated with any other similar Supplies for the purposes of the EU Procurement Rules. - (6) Regard is given to Best Value and the Public Sector Equality Duty and consultations with the public have been carried out as required. - (7) The process can be adequately resourced. - (8) The preparation of appropriate Specifications, costs/pricing document(s), contract terms (other than Land Contracts and subject to CPR 2.1(10) below) and other procurement documentation.
-The documents must be likely to be understandable by all reasonably well informed people in the relevant industry in the same way.
+1.1.1.2.1.1.
+That Supplies of a similar type are procured together where it is sensible to do so.
+A Procurement must not be subdivided with the effect of preventing it from falling within the scope of these CPRs or the UK EU-Procurement Rules, unless justified by objective reasons.

+1.1.2.2.1.2.
+Each Procurement complies with the following:-

+- a. it is justified by a business case (that includes a risk assessment) approved by a Senior Manager with relevant authority to purchase; and - b. a Whole Life Costing Approach underpins the specification of the Supply; and - c. it aligns with the Procurement Strategy; and - d. it complies with any requirements or agreements regarding the use of in-house Service suppliers (see CPR 6.14), consortia and other suppliers (Service Directors should, for example, consult the Head of Procurement about decisions and options available under CPRs 6.12 & 6.13).

+1.1.4.2.1.3.
+The Supply is likely to be within budgetary provision (see CPR 10.1).

+1.1.5.2.1.4.
+An estimate of the full cost of the Supply contract or Framework Agreement which is as accurate as possible is made.
+Valuations must:

+- be estimated by reference to the gross value of the Supply contract (including installation, supplier maintenance, options, and any income gained by all Suppliers involved in the agreement); - assess the gross value of a Framework Agreement to be the reasonably estimated value of all Supply contracts which might be made through it; - c. where the Supply contract includes a fixed duration, cover the entire possible duration of the contract (i.e. including any options, such as for extension or renewal); - d. where a maximum contract duration is not certain, treat the contract as if it lasts for 4 years; - e. include any Grant funding; - f. exclude VAT. - 1.1.6.2.1.5.
+Where the cost of the Supply is less than the UK-EU relevant UK public procurement tT Threshold and an approved FrameworkAgreement or Dynamic Purchasing System is not being used, there must be consultation with the Head of Procurement to see whether the value of the Supply needs to be aggregated with any other similar Supplies for the purposes of the UKEU Procurement Rules. - 1.1.7.2.1.6.
+Regard is given to Best Value and the Public Sector Equality Duty and consultations with the public have been carried out as required.